-The Importance of Being Earnest - Book by Oscar Wilde
+The Importance of Being Earnest - by Oscar Wilde

 Oscar Wilde’s The Importance of Being Earnest is a sharp, comedic exploration of social conventions, identity, and the absurdities of Victorian society.
 The play follows the lives of two gentlemen, Jack Worthing and Algernon Moncrieff, who each lead double lives in order to escape social responsibilities.
 Their deception leads to a series of humorous misunderstandings, highlighting the ridiculousness of societal expectations, especially regarding marriage and class.